Thank you for stopping by Recipes For Our Daily Bread to see this delicious Blackened Salmon recipe.

 - After seasoning the top of the salmon, flip it over for three to four minutes.

 - At this time I peel off the skin.
+If you love the skin, skip this part.

 - After peeling the skin off, add the blackening seasoning to the top side of the salmon you took the skin off.